nicebots-xyz/botkit/readme.md

 ## Setup

+### Yaml Configuration
-1. Set up the `config.yml` file with your bot token and desired extensions.
+You can set up the `config.yml` file with your bot token and desired extensions.
 Here's an example configuration:

 ```yaml
 extensions: